Revealing Shoe & Boot Construction: Welt, Cement, Mixed & More

 You will most probably find a pair with thinner soles or even leather outsoles.
 The sole is stitched with the upper parts, but we can’t see the stitch from a side view.
 If you turn the bottom of the shoe, you will know that it almost encircles the base except for the heel area.
 The stitching goes straight to the inside.
 No visible representation.

 There is also RBC or Rapid Blake Construction, Strobel construction, Bologna (Italian), The California Construction and

-DIP(Direct injection moulding process) Timberland Direct Attach is made in this process.
+DIP (Direct injection molding process) Timberland Direct Attach is made in this process.

 We will discuss these factors in later editions.